 Change your language settings

 Changing the language used in Chrome only takes a few steps, and while the process may seem intimidating, the operation is easy enough for beginners to perform.
-The following steps were taken on the latest release of Chrome on Windows 10, but you can apply the same procedure on a Mac or a Chrome OS device like a Chromebook.
+The following steps were taken on the latest release of Chrome on Windows 10, but you can apply the same procedure on a Chrome OS device like a Chromebook.
+A similar procedure also applies to Microsoft’s Chromium-based Edge Browser, just find the option from the menu button, and pressing on Settings, and then Languages.
+And according to Google, for Chrome on Macs, the browser will “automatically display in the default system language for your computer.”

 Step 1: Launch your Chrome browser on your device and navigate to the menu button on the top right side of your Chrome window.
 The menu button is represented by three stacked dots.